Freddicus/openwrt-builder-r7800-with-extras/README.md

-# OpenWRT Builder Docker Image (pre-configured)
+# OpenWRT Builder for Netgear R7800 (with extras)
 OpenWRT builder for R7800 with add-ons for my personal setup.
-Docker imagine prebaked with **US/East timezone** and the following:
+Docker image prebaked with **US/New_York** timezone.
+If you need to change the timezone information, adjust the `Dockerfile` where it sets up the quiet tzdata package install.

+The following changes have been made from the default:
 * LuCi with material theme
   * luci
   * luci-theme-material